 In 1 Samuel 4:3, the Ark is said to be kept at Shiloh.
 And 1 Samuel 7:16 says that the prophet Samuel used to make a yearly trips to Bethel, Gilgal and Mizpah to judge Israel.
 In I Samuel 10:3, Samuel tells Saul to go to Bethel to visit the ‘Hill of God,’ where he will meet a group of prophets praising God.
 Bethel is mentioned again in 1 Samuel 13:2 and 2 Samuel 30:27.

 In 2 Kings 2:1, the prophets Elijah and Elisha went to Bethel before Elijah was translated to heaven (2 Kings 2:11).
 And in 2 Kings 2:23, Elisha returned alone to Bethel, where some youths mocked him as a prophet of God.
 So, he pronounced a curse on them in the name of the Lord.
-And two female bears mauled forty-two of the youths.
+And two female bears mauled forty-two of the youths their very disrespectful behavior.